Close Alert Banner

 9-8-8 Suicide Crisis Helpline (call or text)

 For clients dealing with thoughts of suicide, or for those who are worried about them.
 A trained responder will listen without judgement, provide support and understanding, and review available resources.
 Helpline follows a network model where clients will reach a responder at one of nearly 40 local, provincial and territorial, and national crisis lines, who co-deliver the service.
 Clients are connected to a responder within their local community.
-Service partners include Hope for Wellness who offer specialized support for First Nations, Inuit and Métis.
+Service partners include Hope for Wellness who offer specialized support for First Nations, Inuit and Métis and Kids Help Phone for young people.

 Primary care practitioner consultation services